scottlafetra/DarkFrontier/Gameplay Rules.md

 **Place projectiles**
 1. Both players may fire their weapons as if they were on any hex that they visited this turn.

-## Advance projectiles
+**Advance Tokens**
 For each token with velocity on the board:
-1. Move the projectile the amount indicated on the token.
+1. Move the token the amount indicated by its velocity counters.
-2. If the marker was a flak, decrease the spread counter by 1.
-If it can't be lowered anymore, remove the marker from the board. *The flak has spread out too much to be effective.*
+2. If the token is flak, decrease the spread counter by 1.
+If it can't be lowered anymore, remove the token from the board. *The flak has spread out too much to be effective.*

 ## Resolving the velocity counter
 *When it comes to simulating spaceflight manually, simplicity is paramount.
 There are a few rules that you should use every time you modify your velocity counter to keep the game managable.
 If you follow these rules, there should never be more than two hexes on your counter in use at one time.*
 1. **Opposites cancel:** If there are ever two dice opposite eachother on the counter, remove a number from each the hexes such that this is no longer true.
-2. **Split dice combine** If there are ever two hexes on the counter that have dice on them that are one hex apart from eachother, remove a number from each the hexes such that this is no longer true and add that number to the hex in between them.
+2. **Split dice combine** If there are ever two dice on the velocity counter that are one hex apart from eachother, remove the diffrence between the die from both die and add that number to the hex in between them.

 ## Firing a shot
 *Whether you are launching a missle or just inert flak, your velocity will affect that of your shots.
 A keen captain will take this into consideration when forming a strategy.*